Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted at several sportsbooks.
+Take a look at the odds, spread and over/under for this matchup posted on different sportsbooks.

 |Favorite